 - recording snowpack layering

-To eventually assess snow instability we need combine 2 elements, the snowpack layering and the test results.
+To eventually assess snow instability we need to combine the test results with the snowpack layering, i.e. find the weak layer that failed in the profile.

 The snowpack layering is unfavorable, if …